nixworks/public/news/2009/09/27/index.md

 _Context: England, Nestle Canada Inc., President, Robert Mugabe, Switzerland, The Sunday Telegraph, Zimbabwe_

 ### [ American General Stanley McChrystal, Commander of the International Security Assistance Force, formally requests more troops for the War in Afghanistan. ](/news/2009/09/27/american-general-stanley-mcchrystal-commander-of-the-international-security-assistance-force-formally-requests-more-troops-for-the-war-in.md)
-_Context: General, International Security Assistance Force, Stanley McChrystal, United States, War in Afghanistan (2001-present)_
+_Context: General, International Security Assistance Force, Stanley McChrystal, United States, War in Afghanistan_

 ### [ The American television series "Family Guy" is outlawed by authorities in Venezuela due to an episode promoting the legalization and use of marijuana. ](/news/2009/09/27/the-american-television-series-family-guy-is-outlawed-by-authorities-in-venezuela-due-to-an-episode-promoting-the-legalization-and-use-of.md)
 _Context: Family Guy, Legality of cannabis, United States, Venezuela, an episode, marijuana_